Hiking the Golden Canyon-Gower Gulch Loop Trail via Zabriskie Point in Death Valley National Park

 Someday, I plan to return at sunset because I can see how beautiful this red rock would light up in the evening sun.

-From the Red Cathedral Junction, it’s only one mile to reach the Golden Canyon Trailhead.
+From the Red Cathedral junction, there is only 1.0 mile (1.6 km) left to reach the Golden Canyon Trailhead.

 This is also where you can expect to see more people on the Golden Canyon Trail because many people only hike from the trailhead to the Red Cathedral and back.